 Students are required to study at least one non-European/non-Western topic from a set list of topics provided within the syllabus.

+In Year 12 students are required to study at least ONE non-European/Western.
 See the Modern History Stage 6 syllabus for further information regarding course requirements.

 COURSE: MUSIC 1